-Selection Process: As of the fall of 2020 students have the opportunity to apply for RBS NB undergraduate scholarships.
+Selection Process: RBS students now have an opportunity to apply for scholarships during the application period.
 Applications will be available in August/September of each calendar year for a 3-4 week period.
 Email reminders will be sent to all RBS students.

 The scholarship portal link is below and will become active when the application process opens.
 Carefully read each scholarship description before you apply.
 You may apply for more than one scholarship.
 Apply only to those you are eligible for.
 Take advantage of this great opportunity to help finance your road to success.